Lsan2401/RMSIN/README.md

 These weights are needed for training to initialize the model.

 ## Datasets
-We perform all experiments on our proposed dataset RRSIS-D. RRSIS-D is a new Referring Remote Sensing Image Segmentation benchmark which contained 17,402 image-caption-mask triplets.
-You can get the RRSIS-D dataset from [RRSIS-D]().
+We perform all experiments on our proposed dataset RRSIS-D. RRSIS-D is a new Referring Remote Sensing Image Segmentation benchmark which containes 17,402 image-caption-mask triplets.
+It can be downloaded from [RRSIS-D]().
 ### Usage
-1. Dowload our dataset.
+1. Download our dataset.
-2. Copy all the downloaded file to `./refer/data/`.
+2. Copy all the downloaded files to `./refer/data/`.
 The dataset folder should be like this:
 ```
 $DATA_PATH
 ├── rrsisd